Reading room hours

 Using the reading room

-Pens, markers, food, water, and anything that might be adhesive need to be left behind, but computers, phones, cameras, pencils and notebooks are all welcome.
-You will find clear plastic bags in both the cloakroom and at the registrar's desk for the things you wish to bring in with you.
+Computers, phones, cameras (all silenced), pencils and notebooks are all welcome in the reading rooms.
+Clear plastic bags are available in the cloakroom and registration desk for the things you wish to bring in with you.

 Finding materials at the Folger